surikaterna/tapeworm/README.md

-# FFWD - Simple Eventstore for Node
+# REC - Simple Eventstore for Node